redbeakstudio/aromadiscord/src/_includes/home.md

-We are a slow-growing online community interested in scent and technology.
+We are an online community interested in how scent and technology can harmonize.

-## We learn together by
+## We learn together
 * Collaboratively learning and creating in group [projects](/aroma-discord/projects).
 * Discussions on our [online chat forum](https://airtable.com/shrKiJES3nlqxHBXx) and virtual meet-ups.
-* Presenting topics in scent & tech through our [Speaker Series](/aroma-discord/speaker-series).
+* Presenting topics in scent & tech through our [Speaker Series](/projects/speaker-series).

 ## Topics

-* Scent & VR|XR|AR
+* Scent & VR | XR | AR
 * Art & experiences
 * Scent-sensing and related technologies
 * Design and accessibility considerations